 - Weight loss or dehydration from not being able to eat enough

-It is important to pay attention to these signs and symptoms as serious swallowing problems can result in food going into the lungs instead of the stomach.
-This can lead to pneumonia and other breathing problems.
+It is important to pay attention to these signs and symptoms.
+Dysphagia can cause someone to easily choke or can cause food or liquid to go into the lungs, which can lead to pneumonia and other breathing problems.

 Why It’s a Concern